Timeline of Allison Creek Presbyterian Church

 A meeting was held on Sunday, June 19 to organize the Allison Creek Presbyterian Church Cemetery Association.
 The main interest of this group was to keep the adjoining burial grounds in good repair and thereby honor the dead forebears, among them the people who helped organize the church.
 Found among the graves were Colonel William Berry Allison and his wife, Mrs. Mary Susan Currence Allison, who were present and helped with the organization of the church.
 Their son, Rev. William Berry Allison Jr., is buried in the cemetery.
 Angus Davidson Choate, who helped organize the church and served as ruling elder until his death in 1890, is also buried here.

 The church began a new $40,000 building campaign.
 The new brick church school wing covered 48,000 square feet and the fellowship hall was finished with a high ceiling and exposed arches so it could be used for a sanctuary and for other church group meetings.
 A ladies’ parlor, nursery, kitchen and church school classrooms were also located in this building.

 A service was held on August 2 for the purpose of dedicating the new Education Building.
 A cordial welcome was extended to all who were worshiping on this special day of dedication and homecoming.
 The service of dedication of the debt-free building took place after the morning worship service.

 A major building project took place with the construction of the multi-purpose building.
-This 7,640 square foot addition included a gymnasium size fellowship hall, dressing rooms, a new kitchen and classrooms.
+This 7,640 square foot addition included a gymnasium, dressing rooms, a new kitchen and classrooms.
 The cost of this project was $210,000.